davstromb/frege/README.md

 _Like any Haskell, it is purely functional, enjoys a strong static type system with global type inference and non-strict - also known as lazy - evaluation._

 _Frege compiles to Java, runs on the JVM, and uses any Java library you want.
-It can be used inside any Java project."_ [Ingo Wechsung](https://github.com/Frege/frege)
+It can be used inside any Java project."_ [The Frege Project](https://github.com/Frege/frege)

 ### Get started: Hello world